caelan/FastDownward/README.md

 * MacPorts (OS X): TBD
 * N/A (Windows): install each dependency manually

-See FastDownward's documentation for more detailed installation instructions:
+If necessary, see FastDownward's documentation for more detailed installation instructions:

 http://www.fast-downward.org/ObtainingAndRunningFastDownward